-Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song ‘Rack It Up’
+Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song, ‘Rack It Up’

 A post shared by Nicki Minaj (@nickiminaj) on

-Minaj danced on the balcony while showing off her famous curves, rapping to her verse of her new single with Yo Gotti and Mike WiLL Made-It, “Rake It Up.”
+Minaj danced on the balcony while showing off her famous curves, rapping to a verse of her new single with Yo Gotti and Mike WiLL Made-It, “Rake It Up.”

 ???? pic.twitter.com/Z9zmIBkLx1